-Coming here is a rich and diverse experience which allows you to mix with like-minded students, teachers and activists who are striving for positive change in the world.
-Schumacher College is a place where you will meet friends and allies from all walks of life and from all parts of the globe, who share an interest and a passion about the planet we inhabit.
+Coming here is a rich and diverse experience which allows you to mix with like-minded students, teachers, and activists who are striving for positive change in the world.
+Schumacher College is a place where you will meet friends and allies from all walks of life and from all parts of the globe, who share an interest and a passion for the planet we inhabit.

 What it’s like to be here